A simple timeline:

 The traditional industries of cloth manufacturing, gloving and iron ore production have all been replaced by other manufacturing, both large and small, on the industrial estates within the town.
 Westbury is fortunate also to still have its railway station, which is on the direct line from London through to the west country, allowing residents to commute to the larger commercial areas of Bristol, Reading and London.

-Visit www.westburyheritagesociety.org.uk or pop into the Visitor Centre in the High Street to learn more about Westbury’s rich history.
+Visit www.westburyheritagesociety.org.uk or visit the Heritage Society located in Westbury Library, Edward Street to learn more about Westbury’s rich history.